Medpace Holdings, Inc. (NASDAQ:MEDP) Expected to Post Quarterly Sales of $309.20 Million

-Analysts forecast that Medpace Holdings, Inc. (NASDAQ:MEDP) will announce sales of $309.20 million for the current fiscal quarter, according to Zacks Investment Research.
-Three analysts have issued estimates for Medpace’s earnings, with the lowest sales estimate coming in at $306.40 million and the highest estimate coming in at $310.90 million.
-Medpace reported sales of $259.68 million during the same quarter last year, which indicates a positive year-over-year growth rate of 19.1%.
-The business is expected to announce its next quarterly earnings report on Monday, February 21st.
+Brokerages predict that Medpace Holdings, Inc. (NASDAQ:MEDP) will announce sales of $309.20 million for the current fiscal quarter, Zacks reports.
+Three analysts have issued estimates for Medpace’s earnings, with estimates ranging from $306.40 million to $310.90 million.
+Medpace reported sales of $259.68 million in the same quarter last year, which would suggest a positive year over year growth rate of 19.1%.
+The business is scheduled to issue its next earnings results on Monday, February 21st.

-According to Zacks, analysts expect that Medpace will report full year sales of $1.14 billion for the current fiscal year.
-For the next year, analysts anticipate that the firm will post sales of $1.44 billion, with estimates ranging from $1.43 billion to $1.45 billion.
-Zacks’ sales calculations are an average based on a survey of research analysts that follow Medpace.
+According to Zacks, analysts expect that Medpace will report full-year sales of $1.14 billion for the current financial year.
+For the next fiscal year, analysts expect that the company will post sales of $1.44 billion, with estimates ranging from $1.43 billion to $1.45 billion.
+Zacks Investment Research’s sales calculations are an average based on a survey of sell-side research analysts that cover Medpace.

-Medpace (NASDAQ:MEDP) last issued its quarterly earnings data on Sunday, October 24th.
-The company reported $1.29 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $1.07 by $0.22.
-The business had revenue of $295.57 million for the quarter, compared to the consensus estimate of $291.55 million.
-Medpace had a return on equity of 21.71% and a net margin of 16.71%.
-The firm’s revenue was up 28.3% compared to the same quarter last year.
-During the same quarter last year, the business posted $1.13 EPS.
+Medpace (NASDAQ:MEDP) last posted its quarterly earnings data on Sunday, October 24th.
+The company reported $1.29 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $1.07 by $0.22.
+Medpace had a net margin of 16.71% and a return on equity of 21.71%.
+The business had revenue of $295.57 million during the quarter, compared to the consensus estimate of $291.55 million.
+During the same quarter last year, the company posted $1.13 earnings per share.
+The firm’s quarterly revenue was up 28.3% compared to the same quarter last year.

-In related news, Director Ashley M. Keating sold 2,000 shares of Medpace stock in a transaction dated Tuesday, October 26th.
-The stock was sold at an average price of $210.00, for a total value of $420,000.00.
-The transaction was disclosed in a filing with the SEC, which is available at this link.
-Also, General Counsel Stephen P. Ewald sold 10,000 shares of Medpace stock in a transaction dated Tuesday, October 26th.
-The stock was sold at an average price of $209.13, for a total value of $2,091,300.00.
+In related news, CFO Kevin M. Brady sold 1,250 shares of the business’s stock in a transaction that occurred on Tuesday, November 2nd.
+The shares were sold at an average price of $226.50, for a total transaction of $283,125.00.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
+Also, Director Tom C. King sold 176 shares of the business’s stock in a transaction that occurred on Wednesday, November 3rd.
+The shares were sold at an average price of $226.63, for a total transaction of $39,886.88.
 The disclosure for this sale can be found here.
-Insiders sold a total of 47,157 shares of company stock worth $8,959,527 in the last three months.
-Company insiders own 22.00% of the company’s stock.
+Insiders sold 48,027 shares of company stock valued at $9,182,437 in the last quarter.
+Corporate insiders own 22.00% of the company’s stock.

-Institutional investors have recently bought and sold shares of the stock.
-Amundi Asset Management US Inc. bought a new position in Medpace during the first quarter worth about $4,891,000.
-NFJ Investment Group LLC grew its holdings in Medpace by 37.6% during the second quarter.
-NFJ Investment Group LLC now owns 12,064 shares of the company’s stock worth $2,131,000 after purchasing an additional 3,297 shares during the period.
-Advisor Group Holdings Inc. grew its holdings in Medpace by 22.6% during the second quarter.
-Advisor Group Holdings Inc. now owns 5,183 shares of the company’s stock worth $919,000 after purchasing an additional 957 shares during the period.
-Willis Investment Counsel grew its holdings in Medpace by 7.8% during the second quarter.
-Willis Investment Counsel now owns 5,947 shares of the company’s stock worth $1,050,000 after purchasing an additional 430 shares during the period.
-Finally, AXA S.A. boosted its holdings in shares of Medpace by 12.1% during the second quarter.
-AXA S.A. now owns 16,700 shares of the company’s stock worth $2,950,000 after acquiring an additional 1,800 shares during the period.
-Institutional investors and hedge funds own 96.20% of the company’s stock.
+A number of large investors have recently modified their holdings of MEDP.
+Point72 Hong Kong Ltd bought a new stake in Medpace during the first quarter valued at approximately $43,000.
+West Oak Capital LLC bought a new stake in Medpace during the third quarter valued at approximately $43,000.
+FORA Capital LLC bought a new stake in Medpace during the first quarter valued at approximately $51,000.
+Van ECK Associates Corp bought a new stake in Medpace during the second quarter valued at approximately $67,000.
+Finally, Stephens Inc. AR bought a new stake in Medpace during the third quarter valued at approximately $77,000.
+96.20% of the stock is owned by institutional investors.

 Medpace Holdings, Inc engages in the provision of outsourced clinical development services to the biotechnology, pharmaceutical and medical device industries.
 Its services include medical department, clinical trial management, data-driven feasibility, study-start-up, clinical monitoring, regulatory affairs, patient recruitment and retention, medical writing, biometrics and data sciences, pharmacovigilance, core laboratory, laboratories, clinics, and quality assurance.